speakingofsneha/a3-web-app-prototype/README.md

 # Meet Anu; A to-do list designed with the human experience in mind
+## Introduction; Why a To-Do List?
+I have tried a dozens of todo's applications, all promising to be 'life organising' but struggled to stick with any beyond a couple of weeks.
+Initially, I thought the problem was with myself- **I lacked discipline, organization and grit** to keep up.
+However, *In Design of Everyday Things*, Norman asserts that there is no “human error,” **only bad design**.

+With this new found hope, I designed and developed *Anu*- a **humane** approach to task management that avoids decision fatigue by focuing on **simplicity** and **speed** to keep users organized and motivated without the overwhelm of endless functionalities and integrations.
+With Anu, I hope to encourage a kind, mindful way to manage tasks that foster a sense of **clarity** and **calm** amidst the chaos of daily life.

 ## Features
 Using this application as my primary to-do list during its development provided great insight into which features I needed, and which were futile.
 Below are the ones I ended up with:
 #### ✍️ Create tasks